Should I Become a Nurse Practitioner?

-A nurse practitioner (NP) is an advanced practice registered nurse who provides health care services similar to those of a physician.
-NPs may choose to specialize in family, pediatric or geriatric nursing.
-Common duties include diagnosing and treating illnesses and injuries, prescribing medications and educating patients.
-NPs may also order diagnostic tests and analyze the results.
+A nurse practitioner (NP) is an advanced practice registered nurse who provides healthcare services similar to those of a physician.
+Nurse practitioners may choose to specialize in family, pediatric, or geriatric nursing.
+Common duties include diagnosing and treating illnesses and injuries, prescribing medications, and educating patients.
+Nurse practitioners may also order diagnostic tests and analyze the results.

-The work of a nurse practitioner can be physical demanding, since they must spend shifts on their feet and help lift patients daily.
-It can also be emotionally demanding, since they may need to make life-and-death decisions.
+The work of a nurse practitioner can be physically and emotionally demanding, since they must spend shifts standing for long periods and making life-and-death decisions.
 Some of these nurses must be on call or work night and weekend shifts.
-Other workers may maintain more regular full-time schedules.

 - Take communications classes.
-Prospective nurse practitioners may benefit from taking communications classes.
-Nurse practitioners must possess excellent writing and speaking skills.
-Being able to concisely explain a procedure to patients and their families is extremely important.
+Prospective nurse practitioners may benefit from taking communications classes, as excellent writing and speaking skills are important to concisely explain procedures to patients and their families.

 - Enroll in an accelerated program.
 This option allows students who already hold a non-nursing bachelor's degree to complete a program of study more quickly.